chochain/tensorForth/README.md

-## tensorForth - Forth does matrices and machine learning, implemented in CUDA.
+## tensorForth - Forth does matrices and machine learning
-* Forth VM that supports tensor calculus and Convolution Neural Network with dynamic parallelism
+* Forth VM that supports tensor calculus and Convolution Neural Network with dynamic parallelism in CUDA

 ### Status
 |version|feature|stage|description|conceptual comparable|